xLuuxx/cards-java/README.md

 ---

-## How to run the project
+## 👩🏻‍💻 How to run the project

 To run the project, you will need to have intellij idea installed on your computer.
 If you don't have it, you can download it [here](https://www.jetbrains.com/idea/).
+You will also need the corretto-21 Amazon Corretto 21.0.6 SDK.

 Clone the repository:
 ```bash
 git clone https://github.com/xLuuxx/cards-java.git
 ```
-Open IJ with the project you just cloned and go to the CardGame file.
+Open IJ with the project you just cloned and go to the CardGame file in order to run it.
-Run the public static void main method.

 ## 💻 Technologies